pyeventsourcing/esdbclient/README.md

 ### Stop container

+To stop and remove the "secure" container, use the following Docker commands.

+    $ docker stop eventstoredb-secure
+	$ docker rm eventstoredb-secure

-To stop and remove the `my-eventstoredb` container created above, use the following Docker commands.
+To stop and remove the "insecure" container, use the following Docker commands.

-    $ docker stop my-eventstoredb
+    $ docker stop eventstoredb-insecure
-	$ docker rm my-eventstoredb
+	$ docker rm eventstoredb-insecure

-## Client class
+## EventStoreDB client

-This client is implemented as the Python class `ESDBClient`.
+This EventStoreDB client is implemented in the `esdbclient` package with the `ESDBClient` class.

 ### Import class from package